NLnetLabs/nsd-manual/source/configuration.rst

 apply those settings.
 This can be used to organise the settings.

 The :command:`nsd-control` tool is also controlled from the ``nsd.conf`` config file.
-It uses SSL encrypted transport to 127.0.0.1, and if you want to use it you have to setup the keys and also edit the config file.
+It uses TLS encrypted transport to 127.0.0.1, and if you want to use it you have to setup the keys and also edit the config file.
 You can leave the remote-control disabled (the secure default), or opt to turn it on: